This segment of the website is best viewed on a Pc, Laptop, or Tablet device to get the best experience with the Navigation.

-Dersingham remains as a builders yard,
+Dersingham remains as a builder's yard,

-Wolferton remains in amazing condition,
+Wolferton remains in fantastic condition,

 North Wootton is also used as private accommodation,

-Kings Lynn is the only Station still in use serving London bound trains only.
+Kings Lynn is the only Station still in use serving London-bound trains only.

 1846 Henry Le Strange wanted to promote Hunstanton into A holiday resort

-27th October 1846 the Lynn ely Railway opened.
+27th October 1846, the Lynn Ely Railway opened.

 1846-1848 The Lynn to Dereham line opened